aws-powertools/powertools-lambda-typescript/docs/contributing/testing.md

 * `npm test -ws` to run all the unit tests for all the modules sequentially
 * `npm run test:parallel` to run all the unit tests for all the modules in parallel
 * `npm test -w packages/metrics` to run all the unit tests for the `metrics` module
-* `npm run jest -w packages/metrics -- --group=unit/metrics/middleware` to run all the unit tests for the `metrics` module that are tagged with the `unit/metrics/middleware` group

 We enforce 100% code coverage for unit tests.
 The test command will fail if the coverage is not 100% both on your local machine and in CI.